eddiejaoude/php-useful-resources/README.md

 # PHP Useful Resources

-PHP useful resources - Blogs, Framework agnostic libraries/tools etc..
+PHP useful resources - Designed to be Objective...from Blogs, Framework agnostic libraries/tools etc..

 There are a lot of information out there.
 But what are the best ones?
 Many are now out-of-date too.
 The aim of this repository is to keep an up-to-date list of important & useful resources maintained by you!